mikrobi/babel/docs/usage/index.md

 for the page title or by entering the target ID directly.

-If you enable 'Copy synchronized TVs to target', the synced template variables (TVs) referenced in the system setting `babel.syncTvs` of all linked resources are filled with the TV values of the current resource.
+If you enable 'Copy synchronized TVs to target', the synced template variables (TVs) referenced in the system setting `babel.syncTvs` and the synced resource fields referenced in the system setting `babel.syncFields` of all linked resources are filled with the TV/field values of the current resource.

 If you enable 'Synchronise all translations from the target', the language links of the target resource are synced between the linked resources.
 The current